 And soon he was enveloped by the sound,

-Kneeling on the most celestial ground.
+And fell upon the most celestial ground.

-And then an even greater mystery!
+And now an even greater mystery!

 A Queen, adorned with heaven’s finery,

 Before the man, with eyes agape, appeared,

 And, lo, the little farmer greatly feared!